ASIC RG 46 Benchmarks

 The gearing ratio will be based on liabilities recorded in the Fund’s unaudited management accounts.
 The Fund may borrow up to a maximum of 60% of an inefficient asset’s value at the time of borrowing (including the value of any improvements, capital costs and/or market appreciation on an ‘as if complete’ basis) to finance or refinance an inefficient asset.

-The gearing ratio may exceed 60% of an inefficient asset’s fair market value decreases after financing.
+The gearing ratio may exceed 60% if an inefficient asset’s fair market value decreases after financing.

 Please see Disclosure Principle 3: Credit Facility Disclosures for more information on the Fund’s expected credit facilities.